 One of the Bank's risk monitoring exercises is its semi-annual review of corporate accounts via annual review and interim review.
-For Early Warning (EW) accounts, review should be conducted at least once every three (3) months.
+For Watch-List (EW1) accounts, review should be conducted at least once every three (3) months.
 Interim review with an interval of 12 months are only allowed for accounts fully-secured by cash or government securities, accounts whose sole credit facility with the Bank is fully-secured by unconditional and irrevocable Sovereign Guarantee, or under a specific credit/product program.
 Interim review serves the purpose of monitoring the borrower's usage of fund, relationship with the Bank, updated financial performance, repayment capability, identification of major risks, outlook, etc. It also assesses account classification and/or ORR.

 If deterioration in credit is identified Institutional Banking Group (IBG) has the responsibility to include it in any of the Early Warning (EW) buckets.
-This calls for the submission of a Notification report, quarterly or more frequent interim review (for EW1a accounts), and Account Planning reports (APR) for EW1b, EW2, and EW3 accounts.
-If deemed appropriate, EW2 and EW3 accounts may be transferred to the Special Accounts Managers of Enterprise Wide Risk Management Group (SAM) for handling.
-Apart from these, the Relationship Manager (RM) who is responsible to improve business relationships with the Bank's clients and the Special Accounts manager (for accounts that have been transferred) are required to provide updates during Credit Committee meetings.
-On December 31, 2021, the Early Warning Management Guidelines have been updated to reflect that EW1a has been renamed to EW1, EW1b is removed and accounts were reclassified to either EW1 or EW2 based on exhibited characteristics, and NPL has been separated from EW3.
+This calls for the submission of a Notification report, quarterly or more frequent interim review (for EW1 accounts), and Account Planning reports (APR) for EW2 and EW3 accounts.
+If deemed appropriate, EW2 and EW3 accounts may be transferred to the Special Accounts Managers (SAM) for handling.
+Apart from these, the Relationship Manager (RM) who is responsible to improve business relationships with the Bank's clients and the Special Accounts Manager (for accounts that have been transferred) are required to provide updates during Credit Committee meetings.

-The IBG or ARMD RM (depending on the classified account owner) and Litigation Head of the Legal Department are also required to report to the Credit Committee the status of the classified accounts at least twice a month and once a month for an EW account.
-Depending on the outstanding exposure of an EW2/EW3 account, the RM regularly prepares the Account Planning reports for approval either of the Senior Credit Officer (SCO), the Credit Committee or the Executive Committee.
+The IBG RM or SAM (depending on the classified account owner) and Litigation Head of the Legal Department are also required to report to the Credit Committee the status of the classified and EW accounts at least twice a month.
+Depending on the outstanding exposure of an EW2/EW3 account, the RM or SAM regularly prepares the Account Planning reports for approval either of the Senior Credit Officer (SCO), the Credit Committee or the Executive Committee.
 The APR covers the loan details of the account including the outstanding principal, loan loss provision, the action plan and present status of the account which includes the progress diary enumerating the series of events that took place covering the account planning period and financial/operation analysis.
 The same APR is referenced for the corresponding BSP classification.

-Monthly classified accounts are also being prepared by the Credit Administration Department (CAD) for senior management guidance covering the list of classified accounts and its corresponding loan loss provision.
+Monthly classified accounts reports are also being prepared by the Credit Administration Unit (CAU) for senior management guidance covering the list of classified accounts and its corresponding loan loss provision.

-The Head of the ICMG reports regularly to the Credit Committee to discuss the corporate credit risk profile including but not limited to the past due loan, non-performing loan, concentration risk, action plan for each non performing account and their corresponding timeline.
+The Head of Institutional Credit Control Department (ICCD) under ICMG reports regularly to the Credit Committee to discuss the corporate credit risk profile including but not limited to the past due loan, non-performing loan, concentration risk, action plan for each non performing account and their corresponding timeline.

-On the Retail Banking side, the RCMG is responsible in managing retail credit risk that mainly arises from granting of loans for the personal consumption of the individual borrowers such as public loans, salary loans for employees of accredited corporate entities and housing or mortgage loans.
+On the Retail Banking side, the Retail Credit Management Group (RCMG) is responsible in managing retail credit risk that mainly arises from granting of loans for the personal consumption of the individual borrowers such as public loans, salary loans for employees of accredited corporate entities and housing or mortgage loans.
 In addition, the RCMG is also responsible for managing credit risk of small and medium enterprise (SME) loans starting in October 2015 considering the similarity of SME loans and retail credits in terms of program lending-based credit risk underwriting and portfolio risk management process.